cymagix/react-cypress-percy-example/README.md

 ## Craete Percy project

+Actually, we can use Cypress without Percy.
+So this is optional step, so feel free to choose.

 Create Percy project & get your token:

 https://percy.io/login

 After get your token, set your local env:

 ```
 export PERCY_TOKEN=***********
 ```